MimiOnuoha/Creative-Approaches/README.md

 HOMEWORK

 - Come up with a hunch and some preliminary concepts/ideas for your final project.
-Of everything we've talked about over the semester, what stands out to you?
+Of everything we've talked about over the semester, what do you want to create work about?
+What forms are you interested in?
+What type of feel do you want your project to have?
 Feel free to scroll back up and look at some of the topics that we've covered or to revisit your blogposts.
-Include drawings, sample images, things that inspire you, etc. **Include them in the blogpost entry that you write, along with your response to the reading below.**
+Include drawings, sample images, things that inspire you, etc. **Include this in the blogpost entry that you write, along with your response to the reading below.**

 - Reading: